On a Class of Hypergeometric Diagonals: Introduction

 and

 Once again, our proofs of the (generalizations of) identities~\eqref{id:gen1} and~\eqref{id:gen2} are elementary, and do not rely on algorithmic tools.

-One may wonder if other generalizations are possible, for instance if the coefficient 2 can be replaced by a different one in~\eqref{id:gen2}.
+One may wonder if other generalizations are possible, for instance whether the coefficient 2 can be replaced by a different one in~\eqref{id:gen2}.
 The following example shows that this is not the case.
 Let

 Then, the coefficients sequence $(u_j)_{j \geq 0}$ of $U(t)$ satisfies the second-order recurrence relation